zkp-ld/rdf-canon/README.md

 assert_eq!(canonicalized, expected);
 ```

-## Advanced Usage
+Here, we interpret the input graph as a dataset that includes it as the default graph,
+then execute the canonicalization algorithm.
+The output is the default graph obtained from the resulting canonicalized dataset.

 ### Canonicalized Dataset

-The canonicalization algorithm can also return a [canonicalized dataset](https://www.w3.org/TR/rdf-canon/#dfn-canonicalized-dataset).
+The canonicalization algorithm can also return a [canonicalized dataset](https://www.w3.org/TR/rdf-canon/#dfn-canonicalized-dataset) instead of a serialized canonical N-Quads.

 [RDF Dataset Canonicalization](https://www.w3.org/TR/rdf-canon/)